danieleades/requiem/docs/src/integration/mdbook.md

 - Mix requirements with narrative documentation
 - Generate complete documentation sites with embedded requirements

+**HRID in Headings**: Requiem now stores HRIDs in the first markdown heading (e.g., `# USR-001 Title`) rather than in YAML frontmatter.
+This change was specifically made to improve compatibility with MdBook, as MdBook uses the first heading as the page title.

 ## Basic Setup

 ### Project Structure